 The Common Law Admission Test or CLAT is a national level entrance exam in undergraduate (UG) and postgraduate (PG) law courses offered at 22 National Law Universities (NLU's) and several other Law colleges/ universities.
-As you know the online applications for CLAT 2020 is released for CLAT 2020.
-The last date to apply for CLAT 2020 has been extended and the Exam Date has been postponed.
-Check the new dates in the table below.
+CLAT is organized by the Consortium of National Law Universities consisting of the representative universities.
+As you know the online applications for CLAT 2020 is over on 10th July and all candidates who fill the online application for CLAT 2020 exam are egarly waiting for the new exam date for CLAT 2020 exam.
+This article talks about CLAT 2020 Exam Date, Notification Details, Online Application, Application Fee, Admit Card, CLAT Courses, CLAT Colleges, Exam Pattern, SYllabus, Exam Cetres etc.

 |Exam Name||CLAT (Common Law Admission Test)|